 We ran into a large British group going to the Makalu basecamp.
 Their leader developed sharp pains in his lower abdomen and was supposed to be evacuated by a helicopter the following day.

 Today we started in the jungle and it was steaming hot in the morning.
 It was quite humid after yesterday’s large rainstorm.
 It rained hard until midnight and snowed higher up.
 In the morning the sky was clear and the rocky peaks above Shiphton pass looked great, covered with a fresh dusting of snow.

 After leaving the teahouse, the trail started to climb steeply right away.
-It started traversing a thick moss covered forest with clouds swirling among the trees.
+It started traversing thick moss-covered forest with clouds swirling among the trees.
 We literally hiked through the clouds with a lunch break in the mist.
 The first snow appeared around 3,000m.
-The snow got progressively deeper.
+The snow got progressively deeper as we climbed higher.
 The daily altitude gain was large, 1,400m or so.
-The Karma Kharka teahouse appeared at the end of the steep climb up, at the end of a rocky staircase covered with ice and slush.
+The Karma Kharka teahouse appeared at the end of the steep climb, at the end of a rocky staircase covered with ice and slush.
 We got there around 2.30pm.